sebbmn/reactnd-project-mobile-flashcards/README.md

 # Mobile Flashcards

-This app is built with React, Redux and React Router.
+This app is built with React-Native, Redux and React Navigation.
 This project was bootstrapped with [create-react-native-app](https://github.com/react-community/create-react-native-app).
 This was develloped as the third project for the Udacity's React Nanodegree.

 ## Install